Florida Deed In Lieu of Foreclosure Attorney

 deed

 Loan Lawyers, LLC is licensed to practice law in the state of Florida.
-If you have a legal matter that you would like to discuss and you are NOT located in Florida, please contact your state’s Bar Association to get the information of a lawyer that can assist you in your home state.
+If you have a legal matter that you would like to discuss and you are NOT located in Florida, please contact your state’s Bar Association to get the information of a lawyer who can assist you in your home state.
 Thank you.

 When a homeowner is facing foreclosure, they should speak to a foreclosure defense attorney who can explain the options available to them.
 One of those options may be a deed-in-lieu of foreclosure, one of the most misunderstood alternatives to foreclosure.
 Before agreeing to a deed-in-lieu of foreclosure, it’s important homeowners understand what they are getting into.
 These agreements typically favor a bank and homeowners must understand if it’s really a good option for them.

-What Is a Deed-in-Lieu of Foreclosure?
+What Is a Deed in Lieu of Foreclosure?

 A deed-in-lieu of foreclosure is a document that transfers the title of the home from the homeowner to the bank that holds the mortgage.
 This document is signed by the homeowner, as well as a notary public.
 Eventually, the deed-in-lieu of foreclosure is recorded into public records.